AMPeytz/Speciale/README.md

 The computational scheme was written in python, using a stack of libraries noted below.
 <br>
 <br>
 This thesis is greatly inspired by the work of Simon Scheidegger (2023); Peter Schober, Julian Valentin and Dirk Pflüger (2020); Yongyang Cai, Kenneth Judd and Rong Xu (2013); And Dybvig and Pezzo (2020).
-Further references and be found in the thesis document.
+Further references can be found in the thesis document.

 ---